Battlefield 6: Critical reception

 Battlefield 6 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 OpenCritic assessed that 90% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.

+The single-player campaign received negative reviews with criticism for its storytelling.
+Simon Cardy of IGN gave the campaign 5/10, describing it as "a safe, dull reimagining of what Battlefield once was, rather than a bold reinvention of what it could be."
+Bobby Pashalidis of Console Creatures gave it a 6 out of 10 explaining that "Battlefield 6s campaign is brief and forgettable, lacking both memorable setpieces and meaningful statements."